ssesselmann/impulse/README.md

 12) Function to save histogram in JSON format
 13) Tab for displaying pulse height histogram and filter settings
 14) Assigned program name "impulse"
+15) Tidy up and move all styling to assets/styles.css
+16) Added function to show spectrum in log scale

 Things to do
 ------------
-* Tidy up and move all styling to assets/styles.css

 * Build polynomial pulse height calibration and save calibration data
 * Build method for subtracting a background spectrum
 * Build function and chart to display distortion curve (useful)
 * Build isotope peak tables
+* Build interval histogram with Dead time calculation
 * Improve look and layout
-* Build interval histogram with Dead time calculation

 If anyone has requests for additional features please contact me via the "Contact us" link at gammaspectacular.com